 BOB: It's just, one was easier to say Congress already knew about it and approved it.
 And so away they went.
 And they have done remarkable stuff.
 Started with full motion video.
 Now it's gone into acoustic intelligence.
 It's gone into SigInt.
 It's all about making sense of massive amounts of data and doing it with a computer rather than a human operator or analyst.

 BOB: So those were the projects that went on.
-A lot of people say what happened to the third offset?
-And I'd say, Hey, it's still going.
+A lot of people say what happened to the third offset.
+And I'd say, hey, it's still going.
 It's not going as fast or as far.
 And as at scale, as we envisioned it, but it's still ongoing.
 Line of effort, one, strategy, is the 2018 national defense strategy.
 And that essentially is a defense innovation initiative strategy.
 It has all of the elements, all of the lines of effort embedded in it.
 Line of effort two the operational concepts, all of the services have changed their operational concepts.
 The Navy calls their's distributed maritime operations; the Marine Corps calls their's advanced expeditionary base operations; the Army calls their's project convergence, and the Air Force calls their's Agile Combat Employment, operating without airfields is the way they like to talk about it.

-BOB: So all of the operational concepts that we initiated back in the day are now going gang busters.
+BOB: So, all of the operational concepts that we initiated back in the day are now going gang busters.
 If you looked at the national defense strategy 2018, it says we have to maintain technological superiority.
 Here are the areas that we're going to do.

 BOB: And AI and autonomy was one of the central capabilities that the strategy said we pursue.
 Number four was war gaming.
 We established a war gaming incentive fund to incentivize war gaming throughout the department.
 Number five was information capabilities management.
-Now , when a new capability is formed or created, there is a debate on whether we reveal the capability or do we try to conceal it?
+Now, when a new capability is formed or created, there is a debate on whether we reveal the capability or do we try to conceal it?